Student interested in pursuing an undergraduate major in Scandinavian studies should contact the advisor about declaring the major.

 Transfer credit will vary based on courses completed while abroad.

-For advising and placement in Scandinavian studies contact our undergraduate advisor:
+For advising and placement, please contact our undergraduate advisor:

 For additional career advising, please contact:

 SuccessWorks at the College of Letters & Science